 On the night before they leave we have a celebration for them where all the staff and girls say goodbye.
 This can be a very emotional time but is a very important part of the process.

-Lucy and the girl’s key worker (All girls have a key worker who delivers their APP and is the person they attend all court hospital and other appointments.
+Our Outreach team and the girl’s key worker (All girls have a key worker who delivers their APP and is the person they attend all court hospital and other appointments.
 The girls go to their key worker if they have any worries or joys to share) and as many staff as are able accompany the girl to their home to hand them over.
-Lucy will visit the home twice a week and telephone daily for 4 weeks (or longer if needed).
+We will visit the home twice a week and telephone daily for 4 weeks (or longer if needed).
 She then scales down her visits over the next 4 weeks to one a week and then fortnightly, 3 weekly and then monthly.

 We visit all our girls monthly unless they live in the remote villages where we cannot get our transport to.
 This is unfortunately where we have experienced two sad stories (Even after our step down programme and all our follow ups which were still on-going one of our little ones was raped by her father.
 He had never shown us any worries or concerns and this little girl was previously raped by a neighbour.
 Heartbreaking)

-Lucy will keep in telephone contact forever really and we find that the families come to think of her as part of their lives, in a very positive way.
+We will keep in telephone contact forever really and we find that the families come to think of her as part of their lives, in a very positive way.

 Every conceivable care is taken for the girls when they leave Rafiki Mwema but even then there are times that we are reminded just how much stigma can be attached to our little girls and the consequences of their abuse.